Robert Feintuch

-Robert Feintuch (born January 3, 1953, Jersey City, New Jersey) is an American painter who lives and works in New York City.
+Robert Feintuch (born January 3, 1953 in Jersey City, New Jersey, U.S) is an American painter who lives and works in New York City.

 In his work, Feintuch “uses the body to pursue psychologically suggestive meanings,” and in many of his paintings he has used himself as a model.
 In their combination of the “sublime with the banal, the serious and the ridiculous,” Feintuch’s paintings have been consistently seen as both comic and rooted in psychological life.

 Life

 Robert Feintuch was born in 1953 in Jersey City, New Jersey, and raised in Levittown, Pennsylvania.
 He moved to New York in 1970 to study at Cooper Union, and graduated with a Bachelor of Fine Arts degree in 1974.
 He graduated with a Master of Fine Arts degree from Yale University School of Art in New Haven, Connecticut in 1976.

 Feintuch began to exhibit in galleries in the mid-1980s, and his work has been shown in galleries and museums in the United States and Europe.